FAQ’s

 Open Carry Information

-For those law abiding citizens who chooses to openly carry a firearm, either because they do not want to get a license to concealed their weapon or out of a preference, it is very important that you understand the law and how it effects you while you’re carrying.
+For those law-abiding citizens who choose to openly carry a firearm, either because they do not want to get a license to conceal their weapon or out of preference, it is very important that you understand the law and how it affects you while you’re carrying.

 Department of Justice – Law Enforcement